 - In the respective Question, navigate to the Advanced tab and toggle on the setting for Add Fallback Value.
 This will let you add a default value that Outgrow should fall back on if the question remains unanswered.

-You can choose between Static, Variable, and Blank.
-If you choose Static, you will see a field to type in the value that you want to send over.
-And if you select Variable, you will get a dropdown list of the questions and results.
+- For the Fallback Value, you can choose between assigning a Static, Variable, or Blank value.
+If you choose Static, you will see a field to type in the value that you want to assign as the fallback value, and if you select Variable, then you will get a dropdown list of variables for questions that you can choose from.

-An (f) is added in front of the values to denote that they are Fallback Values.
-Moreover, the values appear in grey text box.
+B. For User Details and Sheet Export: An (f) is added in front of the values to denote that they are Fallback Values.
+Moreover, the values appear in the grey text box.

 A. This option will be present for only the questions that don't have a default value (text input, text area, multi-select, single-select, opinion scale, rating, date/time picker, ranking grid).

 B. Adding fallback values can be useful in several ways.
 Firstly, for Integrations and Emails, the fallback value set by you will be sent in the emails and integrations in case a question remains unanswered.
 For example, if someone doesn't answer Q7 and it has the fallback value set as ‘Not Applicable’, then ‘Not Applicable’ will be sent to Integrations/Notification Emails.
 Secondly, for User Details and Sheet Export, an (f) is added in front of the values to denote that they are fallback values.
 The values appear in grey text boxes.